Stratfield Mortimer

 Stratfield Mortimer is a village and civil parish, just south of Reading, in the English county of Berkshire and unitary authority area of West Berkshire.

+History

+The manor of Stratfield dates back to the time of Edward the Confessor.
+The 1086 Domesday Book records it as being held by Ralf Mortimer, and it stayed in the ownership of the noble Mortimer family until their descendant, the Earl of March, grandson of Anne de Mortimer, became King Edward IV.

+In 1559, Elizabeth I granted the manor to Lord Hunsdon, who in turn passed it to the Marquess of Winchester who joined it to the manor of Englefield, Berkshire.

+The parish church of St Mary is a grade II listed Victorian gothic building, built in 1869 by Richard Armstrong on the site of a much older church, including the remains of a Saxon tomb.

 Geography

 The south and south-east half of the parish consists of farms with a small percentage of woodland and is bisected by the Foudry Brook and is adjacent to the Reading to Basingstoke Line which is more than 40% on raised embankments but in the far south is in a cutting.
 The linear village of Stratfield Mortimer climbs Mortimer Hill which rises westward from the Foudry Brook.
 It has no fixed formal or historic boundaries with Mortimer Common (often colloquially referred to simply as Mortimer), the more populated parts of the parish are located at the top of the hill.

 The north-western 5% of the land is Mortimer Woods or common land which blends into Wokefield Common - Mortimer Woods has a set of scheduled monuments – one large, steep Bronze Age round barrow and three further smaller bowl barrows.
 The Foudry Brook is crossed by the scenic Victorian Tun Bridge.
 The Lockram Brook flows through the middle of the parish and there is more than 10% woodland making up the parish open to the public under the Countryside and Rights of Way Act 2000 including Starvale Woods, Wokefield Common and Holden Firs.
 The southern boundary is a straight footpath called the Devil's Highway because it sits on the line of the western stretch of the Roman road from Londinium (London) to Calleva Atrebatum (Silchester).